Can You Potty Train a Cockatiel? Effective Tips & Tricks

 5. Never Punish

 Punishment is never an appropriate response when training any pet to do anything.
-Patience is key when training your bird and punishing it for having accidents will not do you or your cockatiel any good.
+Patience is key when training your bird and punishing them for having accidents will not do you or your cockatiel any good.
 In fact, punishment can be detrimental to your relationship and may even make your bird fear you.
 In addition, scolding can cause stress, leading to behavioral problems.

 6. Be Realistic